EstherMuigai/EstherMuigai.github.io/README.md

 ## Technologies Used
 Using HTML and CSS I was able to create a very user friendly site
 ## Support and contact details
-If you encounter any issues don't hesitate to contact me on this link.
+If you encounter any issues don't hesitate to contact me on this link https://github.com/EstherMuigai/
 ### MIT License

 Copyright (c) [2018] [Esther Muigai]